R-nvim/R.nvim/README.md

 Console.
 Users can still set the value of `source_args` to define the arguments that will be passed to `base::source()` and include the argument `echo=TRUE`.
-Now, there is a new option to define how many lines can be sent directly to R Console without saving the code in a temporary file to be sourced (`max_lines_to_paste`).
+Now, there is a new option to define how many lines can be sent directly to the R Console without saving the code in a temporary file to be sourced (`max_lines_to_paste`).

-We reduced the options on how to display R documentation to: `"split"`, `"tab"`, `"float"` (not implemented yet), and `"no"`.
+We reduced the number of options on how to display R documentation to: `"split"`, `"tab"`, `"float"` (not implemented yet), and `"no"`.

 The options `openpdf` and `openhtml` were renamed as `open_pdf` and